samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `baseURL` (*Type inferred from the provided value*): The base URL of the CrowdStrike environment.
+* `baseURL` (string; *Type inferred from the provided string value*): The base URL of the CrowdStrike environment.
 Console display name: "CrowdStrike Base URL".
 * `clientId` (string): The Client ID of the application in CrowdStrike.
 Console display name: "Client ID".
 * `clientSecret` (string): The Client Secret provided by CrowdStrike.
 Console display name: "Client Secret".